corning-incorporated/citam/README.md

 ## Run CITAM Simulations

-To run your own simulations, create a new folder (outside of the citam source code folder, if you installed from source).
+To run your own simulations, create a new folder (outside of the CITAM source code folder, if you installed from source).
 Let's call it citam-test.

 You will need an input file and a facility directory which contains a map and a navigation network for each floor.
 We include an example input file and facility directory in the examples/basic_example folder.
 Copy the example facility folder and input file into citam-test then run your simulation as follows.